auth0/docs/articles/policies/rate-limits.md

 The following Auth0 Authentication API endpoints return rate limit-related headers.

 :::note
-Rate limits are not yet enabled for all endpoints, as the rate limits for some endpoints will only be enabled at a future date.
-This is indicated by the <div class="label label-primary">Enabled</div> and <div class="label label-warning">Not Enabled</div> labels.
+Rate limits are not yet enabled for all endpoints, and rate limits for some endpoints will only be enabled at a future date.
+This is indicated by the **Enabled** column.
 :::

 <table class="table">